TEN is working with two project in Teso, Uganda. Both would benefit from additional training and mentoring.

 - Lack of hostel facilities.

 - Some are unable to pay the $30 / term fee needed to buy training materials and other equipment.

-The team is relatively inexperienced and would benefit from improved technical skills, business mentoring and coaching.
+The team is relatively inexperienced with a need for improved technical skills, business mentoring and coaching.

 - A craft designer who could work with two of the emerging businesses on bag, hat and other hand craft products.